14. Launching Clips

 14.7 Follow Actions

-Follow Actions create chains of clips that can trigger each other in an orderly or random way (or both).
+Follow Actions can trigger clips in an orderly or random way (or both).
 A clip’s Follow Action defines what happens to other clips in the same group after the clip plays.
 A group is defined by clips arranged in successive slots of the same track.
 Tracks can have an unlimited number of groups, separated by empty slots.

 - The Follow Action choosers allow selecting two different Follow Actions, A and B. The available Follow Actions are described in more detail below.

 - The Chance A and Chance B controls set the probability (in a percentage) that each Follow Action will be triggered.
 If a clip or scene has Chance A set to 100% and Chance B set to 0%, Follow Action A will occur every time the clip or scene is launched.
 As we can see from this example, a Chance setting of 0% means that an action will never happen.
 Changing Chance B to 90% in this scenario makes Follow Action A occur much less often — approximately once out of every ten clip or scene launches.
 Note that in addition to the Chance A and Chance B controls, you can drag the slider located between them to adjust the Chance values.

 There are ten Follow Actions available: